-on this page and replacements Included with each of Thorlabs' PDA and PDF series photodetectors is a ±12 V power supply, which features a switch that is toggled to select for either 115 or 230 VAC input voltage.
+Included with each of Thorlabs' PDA and PDF series photodetectors is a ±12 V power supply, which features a switch that is toggled to select 115 or 230 VAC input voltage.
+A replacement power supply, available below, can support input voltages of 100, 120, and 230 VAC.
 Always use the power switch on the housing or on the power supply to power on the amplified photodetector.
 Hot plugging is not recommended, as this may result in an oscillating or negative output signal.
 We recommend centering the incident light on the active area of the photodetector and not overfilling the detector area.
 Failure to do so may result in undesirable capacitance and resistance effects, arising from inhomogeneities at the edges of the active area of the detector that distort the frequency response.

-Menlo's FPD310-FS-NIR and FPD610-FS-NIR include a low-noise power supply, while the FPD510-F does not come with a power supply.
-The FPD510-F detector requires a customer-supplied power supply between +8 and +20 VDC.
+Menlo's FPD610-FS-VIS includes a low-noise power supply, while the FPD310-FV and FPD510-FV do not come with a power supply.
+These two detectors require a customer-supplied power supply between +8 and +20 VDC.
 For best performance, we recommend using a linear regulated power supply or a battery.
 Thorlabs' LDS9 is a suitable power supply that can be wired by the customer to operate these detectors.
 As can be seen in the drawings for these detectors, a pin and ground are provided for soldering a power supply to the detector.
 When connecting a power supply, please note the polarity of the supply.
 A switched power supply is not recommended as it may introduce switching noise in the output signal.